kellyxiepei/django_bootstrap/README.md

 ## 6 Deploy to Alibaba cloud function computing.

+## 7 Deploy to a server by running docker.

 # TODO
 ## Create a command to deploy django app to alibaba cloud serverless platform.